-Although RESU averages almost a year and half to complete a property acquisition, challenges exist both within and outside of RESU's control to speed up the process.
-Key challenges include:
+RESU averages almost a year and half to complete a property acquisition, but challenges exist both within and outside of RESU's control to speed up the process.
+These challenges include, among others:

 - The willingness of a property owner to sell their property, extent of negotiations and an owner's desire to request their own appraisal. - Delays in project funding for property acquisitions and by other Valley Water Units in completing environmental assessments. - Extensive involvement by the District Counsel's office in the acquisition process.